 }

-In this case, a multi-stage Dockerfile is used to seperate the build step, creating a smaller and more secure image for the runtime:
+In this case, a multi-stage Dockerfile is used to separate the build step, creating a smaller and more secure image for the runtime:

 FROM rust:bookworm as build